athielenhaus/Handwriting-Recognition-with-Tensorflow/README.md

 Check out the final website hosted on GitHub pages [here](https://athielenhaus.github.io/Handwriting-Recognition-with-Tensorflow/)!
 For hosting purposes, a seperate [web page branch](https://github.com/athielenhaus/Handwriting-Recognition-with-Tensorflow/tree/webpage_branch) was created which only contains the files required by the web app.

 __Primary tools used:__
+- Jupyter Notebook operating in Conda Environment (also experimented with Google Colab Notebook to test training with GPU)
 - for Model Development: Python, Tensorflow and Keras
 - for Website Development and Model Deployment: Javascript, HTML, CSS, Tensorflow.js
 - for Image Preprocessing: OpenCV